EthanBoiLol/Awesome-Opentoonz/README.md

 [Inkscape](https://inkscape.org/) : An open source software for digital vector art 🆓

 [Toon Boom Harmony](https://www.toonboom.com/products/harmony) : An animation software that is the industry standard.
-It contains features that Opentoonz doesn't, can be used alongside Opentoonz 💲
+Can be used alongside Opentoonz 💲

 [Blender](https://www.blender.org/) : An open source 3D software 🆓